5.3. Determinants via Row Reduction#

 3. When two rows of \(A\) are swapped, the determinant changes sign.

-We postpone the proof till the end of this section and first look at examples and a few consequences.
+We postpone the proof until the end of this section and first look at examples and a few consequences.

 Example 5.3.1